fkhadra/react-toastify/README.md

 ### Define hook

-You can define two hooks on toast:
+You can define two hooks on toast.
+Hooks are really useful when the toast are not used only to display messages.

 - onOpen is called inside componentDidMount
 - onClose is called inside componentWillUnmount